Armin865/Project1/README.md

  - DataIn(): initalize the first row with "First name" and "Last name"
  - void Create(): create a new excel file in the data folder
  - void WriteData(),void WriteData(string,string) andvoid  Writedata(int): have the same functionality to insert new data in the excel file, WriteData only take data 1 time following with user input for first name and last name, WriteData(string,string) can write data without user input, WriteData(int) is used to ask user input multiple times.
- - int getCount(): use to get the number of the current row.
- - string Randomstring(int): generate a random string with require the length for the argument of the string and return the string.
  - void insertRandomString(int,int): write the random string from the Randomstring() to the excel file with 2 argument  which take the first argument for the number of string to insert and second argument to select the length of the string.
  ---------------
  	DataOut Object:
 -  int count: keep track of the current row of the excel.
-- DataOut(int): the constructor which takes 1 argument.
-The argument is to use to keep track of the current row.
+- DataOut(): Constructor initialize count.
 - void setCount(int): use to set the cursor to the specific row which take 1 argument to set the cursor.
 - void Read():  prints out the whole list in the excel.
 - void Read(int, int): prints out the list with specific range.
 It take 2 arguments.
 The first argument is for the range and the second argument is for the root position.
+- int getCount(): return the total valued row number.
+- void setCount(int): Take one argument that set the number of count.
+- Persion[] ReadAndReturnArray(): Retreive data from excel file then return the data in array format.
 ----------
 	SQLSerer Object:
 - string con: Establish the connection string.
 - void InsertDataBase(): Insert the first name and last name into the data base.
 - Person[] ReadDataBase(): Return an array that have all the first name and the last name of the database.
-- int getLength(): Return the number of the all the rows
+- int getLength(): Return the number of the all the rows.
+- string getFirstName(): Ask input then return the input.
+- string getLastName(): Ask input the return the input.
 ----------
 	Person Object:
 - string firstname, lastname: contain first name and last name.